paast/LC-challenge/rsc/pages/index.md

 This code isn't fancy and interactive like the online textbook, it's just nicely formatted html.
 It should support easy copying/pasting - let me know if you have trouble with this.

-Below is a map of what I plan on covering.
-Any suggestions are welcome.

-- thing 1
-	- thing 1.1 long long long long long long long
-	- thing 1.2
-- thing 2
-	- thing 2.1
-		- thing 2.1.1
-		- thing 2.1.2
-	- thing 2.2
-- thing 3